 - Keep your core engaged to keep you balanced and stable.

-- Keep your knee in line with your toes, and avoid letting it cave inward.
+- Keep your knee aligned with your toes, and avoid letting it cave inward.

 3. Landmine Hack Squat